 Now, Arshjot, as you can see on the screen, he is patent licensing expert.
 He is Computer Science and IT Engineer with 10+ years of experience in patent industry with landscape expertise.
-He is also proficient in licensing, and searching, as well.
+And is also proficient in licensing, and searching, as well.
 He has a lot of experience in computer science information and communication technologies, as well.

 So, once again, let me just introduce Arshjot.
 Welcome to the webinar Arshjot!

 Arshjot Singh Gill speaking- Hi Abby, thank you for having me on the webinar.

 Abby Woods speaking- Fantastic!
 Welcome you as well.

 We also have another team member of ours; she is also with great expertise.
 Her name is Rachita Goel.
 And, she’s assistant manager, ICT-Licensing at Sagacious.

 Her core responsibility is, basically, to develop a strong client base and work dedicatedly for a Fortune 500 company and her expertise is in invalidity patent licensing and infringement and also in different Cloud domains, including virtualization and networking technologies as well.
 And she’s proficient in content delivery networks; takes care of cloud security, streamline services, IoT database management and data analytics, as well.
 So, that’s quite a repertoire of experience she has got.